vikchupak/AWS/hybrid-enviroments/hybridEnviroments.md

 ### Volume Gateway

+Let on-premises applications use block storage (disk volumes) while the data is stored in Amazon S3

 - Stored volumes
   - **Primary data is stored on Storage Gateway VM on-prem locally**
   - Data is automatically asynchronously copied to **AWS S3** as EBS snapshots